< Malawi Archives – Page 7 of 8 – Mamie Martin Fund

 We’ve been taking videos and trying to get better at providing you, our supporters and friends, with reasonable quality footage of our work in Malawi.
 Apart from Doreen, our Administrator and Bookkeeper in Scotland and Mercy, our Malawi Manager, we are all volunteers and learning as we go.
 Imagine our pleasure, then, to get an offer of help with our video editing, particularly the sound which is so challenging when filming in Malawi (you wouldn’t believe the level of background noise everywhere!).

-Richard Robinson is now our Video Volunteer and his work can be see in the two most recent videos we’ve published – Benadeta and the Thompson Girls.
+Richard Robinson is now our Video Volunteer and his work can be see in the two most recent videos we’ve published – a story about Benadeta and one about the Thompson Girls.
 Richard’s background is in rural development and the environment.
 Recently he has been involved in local Scottish community projects addressing climate change, which led him to learn basic video-editing skills.
 His daughter’s school have a long established partnership with a school in Southern Malawi; she visited as a teenager and the family later hosted an exchange student.
 This led Richard to become very aware of the difficulties of education in Malawi, particularly for girls.

 We are hugely grateful for this help.
 As those of you who have done any video-editing will know, it is a very time-consuming task and can be very frustrating.
 But you can look forward to better-quality videos now that we have Richard on board!